IMPORTANT SIDE EFFECT INFORMATION

-- Bleeding problems can happen during treatment with IMBRUVICA® that can be serious and may lead to death.
+- Bleeding problems are common during treatment with IMBRUVICA® that can be serious and may lead to death.
 Your risk of bleeding may increase if you are also taking a blood thinner medicine.
-Tell your healthcare provider if you have any signs of bleeding, including: blood in your stools or black stools (looks like tar), pink or brown urine, unexpected bleeding or bleeding that is severe or that you cannot control, vomit blood or vomit looks like coffee grounds, cough up blood or blood clots, increased bruising, feel dizzy or weak, confusion, change in your speech, or a headache that lasts a long time
+Tell your healthcare provider if you have any signs of bleeding, including: blood in your stools or black stools (looks like tar), pink or brown urine, unexpected bleeding or bleeding that is severe or that you cannot control, vomit blood or vomit looks like coffee grounds, cough up blood or blood clots, increased bruising, dizziness, weakness, confusion, change in your speech, or a headache that lasts a long time

 - Decrease in blood cell counts.
 Decreased blood counts (white blood cells, platelets, and red blood cells) are common with IMBRUVICA®, but can also be severe.
 Your healthcare provider should do monthly blood tests to check your blood counts

 - Heart rhythm problems (atrial fibrillation and atrial flutter).
 Heart rhythm problems have happened in people treated with IMBRUVICA®, especially in people who have an increased risk for heart disease, have an infection, or who have had heart rhythm problems in the past.
 Tell your healthcare provider if you get any symptoms of heart rhythm problems, such as feeling as if your heart is beating fast and irregular, lightheadedness, dizziness, shortness of breath, chest discomfort, or you faint